 We actually implemented the service of pre-production evaluation of songs, for a fee.
 This is the only way a company can be unbiased about recommending to produce, or not produce a song.

 Long story short: If you're looking for a company that will lie to you in order to sell you something, Tunedly might not be a good fit for you.
 If your feelings get hurt easily from receiving constructive feedback, again, we might not be a good fit either.
-However, if you're a hard worker, serious about songwriting, willing and open to improving your craft, either for pleasure or to become a professional songwriter one day, all while working with some of the most talented session musicians in Nashville, Los Angeles, New York and beyond, well, then Tunedly is perfect for you!
-Chris Erhardt is the co-founder & CEO of Tunedly – the site you're on right now. ;) Tunedly connects songwriters and music creators to some of the world’s most talented session musicians, to create professional-sounding music and help gain exposure.
+However, if you're a hard worker, serious about songwriting, willing and open to improving your craft, either for pleasure or to become a professional songwriter who earns royalties from your songs one day, all while working with some of the most talented session musicians in Nashville, Los Angeles, New York and beyond, well, then Tunedly is perfect for you!
+Chris Erhardt is the co-founder & CEO of Tunedly – the site you're on right now. ;) Tunedly connects songwriters and music creators to some of the world’s most talented session musicians, to create professional-sounding music, as well as helping you gain exposure through music publishing opportunities.
 He is a songwriter and producer, as well as a speaker at music events and tech conferences. « return to blog